 isr# sh virtual-service list Virtual Service List: Name Status Package Name ------------------------------------------ hitman Deactivated teva-cisco.ova

-- If you want uninstall the virtual-service container from the ISR/ASR, then,
+- If you want to uninstall the virtual-service container from the ISR/ASR, then,

 isr# config t isr(config)# virtual-service hitman isr(config)# no activate isr(config)# end